Action Alert—Anti-traffic safety bill targeting Salt Lake City

 • Share this email with family and friends and encourage them to contact their legislators.
 Not only are anti-safety bills putting their loved ones in Salt Lake at risk, but if they’re targeting Salt Lake City now, similar bills could be introduced elsewhere or statewide in the future!

-• Share this with local groups that would be impacted, such as community councils, schools, organizations, and businesses
+• Share this with local groups that would be impacted, such as community councils, schools, organizations, and businesses, and encourage them to write a letter to legislators stating their opposition

 Tips on Writing